springfuse/springfuse.github.com/index.md

 Copy paste these commands in a console to:

 * reverse your database schema, or the H2 database example we provide
-* send the reversed database schema, not the data, to our server
+* send the only the database schema to our server
-* (generation duration depends on the number of tables)
-* download the generated project from our server and unzip it.
+* download the generated project from our server and unzip it
 * deploy the project locally using Jetty servlet container (<a href="http://localhost:8080/">http://localhost:8080/</a>) or, for backend project run all the unit tests.

 <textarea id="cmdLine2" rows="2" cols="80" readonly="readonly" style="width:850px;height:40px;font-weight: bold"></textarea>